List of Famous Pirates

 The intelligent pirate, who often used trickery instead of relying only on arms and firepower.

-This unfortunate girl spent most part of her life pretending to be a man.
+This unfortunate girl spent most of her life pretending to be a man.
 She was treated as woman only on one occasion.

 Paulsgrave Williams became a pirate at a very old age.
 Many people think that he was just looking for some excitement.